scottcorgan/series/README.md

   });
 ```

-## chain
+## series

 The instance value returned from calling `Series()` is both a function and an object.
-The object is the instance and the function returns the chain sequence.
+The object is the instance and the function returns the series sequence.

-`chain()` supports the follow as initial values to start the chain:
+`series()` supports the follow as initial values to start the series:

 * **Primitive** - strings, numbers, etc.
 * **Array** - an array of primitives or objects
 * **Function** - a function that is passed a `next` callback that must be called with the following: `next(err, value)`.
-The value passed as the second argument becomes the initial value of the chain.
+The value passed as the second argument becomes the initial value of the series.

 ###For example: